 All of these are popular tourist destinations (if not home!).
 But before you decide to avoid these countries altogether -- or to move to Canada -- it's worth taking a closer look at what a government's travel warnings mean, why they're released and how to evaluate them.

-Governments issue warnings to let their citizens know about safety concerns that may affect travel to a particular country or region.
+Governments issue travel advisories to let their citizens know about safety concerns that may affect travel to a particular country or region.
 In the United States, these warnings are issued by the State Department.

 Travel advisories are released for a variety of reasons, including terrorism, natural disasters, political unrest, wars, health emergencies and outbreaks of crime.
 Travel warnings may also cover areas of the world where a government does not have the ability to respond to the problems of citizens traveling there -- for example, if the government doesn't have an embassy in a particular country, or if the functioning of its embassy is threatened by local violence.

 Many governments make a distinction between long- and short-term travel advisories.
 The U.S. State Department issues travel warnings for ongoing problems such as civil wars and unstable governments, while travel alerts cover temporary issues such as natural disasters or election-related demonstrations.